Kakarot-XGUI/Kakarot-XGUI/README.md

 ####  TEAM : Dominator's

-As a First Year Student, participated in a major Tech Hackathon.
+ participated in a major Tech Hackathon.

 ###  RESULT: